RoxDevvv/Honami-Animation-System/README.md

 Unity's built-in Animator is great - until it isn't.
 The moment your project grows, graphs become spaghetti, state machines explode, retargeting breaks your non-humanoid creatures, and every new feature means duplicating logic across dozens of controllers.
 Honami was built to solve exactly that.

-**The graph stays readable no matter how complex your character is.** Sub-Nodes keep secondary logic (sounds, VFX, IK hints, events) hidden inside states.
-Portal and Sequencer nodes eliminate the need for massive flat state machines.
+**The graph stays readable no matter how complex your character is.** Sub-Nodes keep secondary logic hidden inside states, while custom node types keep transitions clean and organized.
 Override Controllers let you reuse entire graphs across character variants without copy-pasting.

 **Any skeleton.
 No compromises.** Unity's Humanoid retargeting is a cage - it assumes a specific bipedal structure, costs CPU on every frame, and actively fights you when building anything non-human.
 Honami is rig-agnostic.
 Quadrupeds, spiders, mechs, vehicles, modular bosses - all work with the same pipeline, with full control over every bone.